Trans Military Members Can Stay In The Service For Now

 He added that the military would "continue to treat all of our personnel with respect," The New York Times reports.
 "As importantly, given the current fight and the challenges we face, we will all remain focused on accomplishing our assigned missions."

-Many Americans, from activists to trans celebrities, have criticised the decision as a huge step backward for trans people's access to equal opportunities.
+Many Americans, from activists to trans celebrities, have criticized the decision as a huge step backward for trans people's access to equal opportunities.

 Advertisement